InseeFrLab/utilitr-template/README.md

 <!-- badges: end -->

 This package aims to simplify the formatting of [utilitR](www.book.utilitr.org) documentation.
-A series of function to customize `rmarkdown` output is proposed in this package.
+A series of function to customize `rmarkdown` and handle multiple output format are proposed in this package.

 You can use